 www.kiwanis.org

-Reminder: the Waterloo Kiwanis Club is not meeting on the 23rd and the 30th of December.
-Our first meeting of 2026 will be January 6th. ...
+A quick reminder that the Waterloo Kiwanis will NOT have a meeting on Tuesday, Dec 30- Our first meeting on 2026 will be January 6 ...
 See MoreSee Less

 0 CommentsComment on Facebook